haohcraft/haohcraft.github.io/pages/2016-02-23-testing-react-component-takeaway/index.md

 At this moment when writing the test code for the components, there are two concepts we should bear in mind.
 These two would indicate **what and how** we would like to test, and even how we write React componnets in general.

 - The UI should only reflect one snapshot of the State
-- The only way to change the State is by dispatching actions
+- The only way to change the State is to dispatch actions

 So the testing would be devided into two parts: **Render** and **Behavior**.
 And there are different *how-to*s and *tips* in each part.